 - Baby is having repeated ear infections (an increased incidence of ear infections has been linked to pacifier use).

-Have you heard in the news that pacifier use might help to prevent SIDS?
-Here’s what the American Academy of Pediatrics says about this in their March 2000 Policy Statement Changing Concepts of Sudden Infant Death Syndrome: Implications for Infant Sleeping Environment and Sleep Position:
+Have you heard that pacifier use might help to prevent SIDS?
+Here’s what the American Academy of Pediatrics Section on Breastfeeding says about this in their February 2012 Policy Statement:

 Pacifiers by Diane Wiessinger, MS, IBCLC